scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDB.md

 The following are some recommendations for deploying ScalarDB Server.
 These recommendations are not required, so you can choose whether or not to apply these recommendations based on your needs.

+### Create at least three worker nodes and three pods

+To ensure that the AKS cluster has high availability, you should use at least three worker nodes and deploy at least three pods spread across the worker nodes.
+You can see the [sample configurations](../conf/scalardb-custom-values.yaml) of `podAntiAffinity` for making three pods spread across the worker nodes.

+{% capture notice--info %}
+**Note**

+If you place the worker nodes in different [availability zones](https://learn.microsoft.com/en-us/azure/availability-zones/az-overview) (AZs), you can survive an AZ failure.
+{% endcapture %}

 ### Use 4vCPU / 8GB memory nodes for the worker node in the ScalarDB Server node pool

 From the perspective of commercial licenses, resources for one pod running ScalarDB Server are limited to 2vCPU / 4GB memory.
-In addition, we recommend deploying one ScalarDB Server pod and one Envoy pod on one worker node.
+In addition, there are some pods other than ScalarDB Server pods on the worker nodes.

-In other words, the following components run on one worker node:
+In other words, the following components could run on one worker node:

 * ScalarDB Server pod (2vCPU / 4GB)
-* Envoy proxy (0.2–0.3 vCPU / 256–328 MB)
+* Envoy proxy
+* Your application pods  (if you choose to run your application's pods in the same worker node)
+* Monitoring components (if you deploy monitoring components such `kube-prometheus-stack`)
 * Kubernetes components

-With this in mind, you should use a worker node that has 4vCPU / 8GB memory resources.
-We recommend running only the above components on the worker node for ScalarDB Server.
-However, if you want to run other pods on the worker node for ScalarDB Server, you should use a worker node that has more than 4vCPU / 8GB memory.
+With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use at least three worker nodes for availability that we mentioned in the previous section [](./CreateAKSClusterForScalarDB.md#create-at-least-three-worker-nodes-and-three-pods).

-Note that you should configure resource limits based on your system's workload if the Envoy pod exceeds the above resource usage.
-In addition, you should consider scaling out the worker node and the ScalarDB Server pod if the ScalarDB Server pod exceeds the above resource usage and if latency is high (throughput is low) in your system.
+However, three nodes with at least 4vCPU / 8GB memory resources per node is a minimum environment for production.
+You should also consider the resources of the AKS cluster (e.g., the number of worker nodes, vCPUs per node, memories per node, pods of ScalarDB Server, and pods of your application) depends on your system's workload.
+In addition, if you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should also consider the maximum number of pods on the worker node to decide on the worker node resources.

 ### Create a node pool for ScalarDB Server pods

 AKS creates one system node pool named **agentpool** that is preferred for system pods (used to keep AKS running) by default.
 We recommend creating another node pool with **user** mode for ScalarDB Server pods and deploying ScalarDB Server pods on this additional node pool.

-### Create a node pool for other, non-ScalarDB Server application pods

-We recommend running only ScalarDB Server pods on the worker node (node pool) for ScalarDB Server.
-If you want to run other application pods on the same AKS cluster, you should create other node pools for your application pods.

-### Create a node pool for monitoring components (kube-prometheus-stack and loki-stack)

-We recommend running only ScalarDB Server pods on the worker node (node pool) for ScalarDB Server.
-If you want to run monitoring pods (e.g., Prometheus, Grafana, Loki, etc.) by using [kube-prometheus-stack](./K8sMonitorGuide.md) and [loki-stack](./K8sLogCollectionGuide.md) on the same AKS cluster, you should create other node pools for monitoring pods.

 ### Configure cluster autoscaler in AKS